railwayapp/nixpacks/docs/pages/docs/configuration/environment.md

 ---
-title: Configuration
+title: Environment
 ---

 # {% $markdoc.frontmatter.title %}

-## Environment Variables

 Nixpacks can be configured via environment variables.
-Most of these variables are prefixed with `NIXPACKS_`.
+All of these variables are prefixed with `NIXPACKS_`.

 | Variable                      | Description                                                                                  |
 | :---------------------------- | :------------------------------------------------------------------------------------------- |